Representing Matroids over the Reals is $\exists \mathbb R$-complete

-\paragraph{Topological Universality.} Many results and techniques on the existential theory of the reals actually, precede the study of this complexity class.
+\paragraph{Topological Universality.} Many results and techniques on the existential theory of the reals actually precede the study of this complexity class.
 The underlying idea was to study how complicated solution spaces can be from a topological perspective.
-For example, if we want to study convex polytopes, we are often interested in the properties of their face lattice.
-The face lattice is a purely combinatorial object.
+For example, if we want to study convex polytopes, we are often interested in the properties of their face lattice, which is the family of faces of different dimension together with their inclusion order The face lattice is a purely combinatorial object.
 Therefore, it is natural to ask which face lattices are realizable by polytopes.
-If there would exist an easy combinatorial description of realizable face lattices, convex polytopes could be much better understood.
+If there existed an easy combinatorial description of realizable face lattices, convex polytopes would be much better understood.
 Given a specific face lattice $L$, we can study its suitably defined solution space $S(L)$.
-As the realizability question can be formulated as an \ETR-formula, it follows that $S$ is a semi-algebraic set.
+As the realizability question can be formulated as an \ETR-formula, it follows that $S(L)$ is a semi-algebraic set.
 Now, let $T$ be a different semi-algebraic set, we wonder whether there exists a face lattice $L$ such that $S(L)$ is homotopy-equivalent to $T$.
 Maybe surprisingly topological universality states that there is such an $L$ for any semi-algebraic set $T$.
-This type of property feels very strong, as it intuitively states that we need to encode the vast complexity of semi-algebraic sets into the problem of realizing convex polytopes.
-Indeed, many of the results that establish such topological universality results also imply \ER-completeness~\cite{Matousek2014_IntersectionGraphsER}.
+This type of property feels very strong, as it intuitively states that we can encode the vast complexity of semi-algebraic sets into the problem of realizing convex polytopes.
+Indeed, many of the results that establish such topological universality also imply \ER-completeness~\citep*{Matousek2014_IntersectionGraphsER}.